 - as the district develops, all the necessary facilities will be gradually introduced to meet the needs and expectations of its future occupants, as well as of people already living in the surrounding area, in terms of schools and childcare, sports, culture and leisure facilities;

 - the industrial zone will be equipped, modernised and redefined to create a business and employment district of high environmental and urban value.

 While going through the approval procedures for the strategic and regulatory planning, the SAU is preparing the site’s development at two levels.
-First, it launched a public procurement procedure to appoint by the end of 2019 a developer responsible for carrying out the first property development phase concerning about 650 public and private housings on the south part of the site.
+First, it launched a public procurement procedure to appoint a developer responsible for carrying out the first property development phase concerning about 650 public and private housings on the south part of the site.
 Second, it is coordinating all the development operations undertaken by the many different public bodies relating to the introduction of utilities, the development of green spaces and the introduction of facilities and public housing.